axa-ch/react-polymorphic-types/README.md

 </details>

 <details>
 <summary>Exotic Component Example with Ref</summary>

-Polymorphic exotic component using refs are a bit more complex and require some additional code to work properly:
+Polymorphic exotic components that use refs are slightly more complex and require some additional code to work properly.

 ```tsx
 import { ComponentPropsWithoutRef, createElement, ElementType, ExoticComponent, memo } from 'react';